Everything you need to know about the burgeoning digital payment revolution in Australia

 The effect of the COVID-19 pandemic on a Cashless Australia

 To say that the novel coronavirus outbreak has changed consumer behavior in Australia, and the world over, would be an understatement.
 One of the immediate consequences of the public health crisis was a steep reduction in cash usage.
-Since paper money provides a perfect environment for bacteria to thrive on, countries like China, South Korea, and the United States had to take extreme steps like completely destroying or quarantining coins and banknotes to combat the spread of coronavirus.
+Since paper money provides a perfect environment for bacteria to thrive, countries like China, South Korea, and the United States had to take extreme steps like completely destroying or quarantining coins and banknotes to combat the spread of coronavirus.

 With the pandemic pushing the country closer to a cashless society, Australia’s aforementioned big four banks also collectively removed 2,150 costly-to-operate ATM terminals and closed 175 bank branches.
 The move coincided with the RBA revealing survey numbers which stated that almost three-quarters of the respondents did not feel they would have a major problem if shops stopped accepting cash or if it became difficult to withdraw cash.